yanni-yanni/beatbop-hunter/README.md

 - **Find beats as the music plays.** Every time it hears a beat, a dot appears and makes a click sound.
-- **Estimate the tempo.** It shows a live guess of the speed in BPM (beats per minute), it's not "accurate" per se because it offers the instantaneous est.
+- **Estimate the tempo.** It shows a live guess of the speed in BPM (beats per minute), it's not "accurate" per se because it's the instantaneous estimate.
   Still, it should indirectly offer some information about the performance.
-- **Show its confidence.** A number tells you how sure it currently is.
+- **Show its confidence.** How sure it currently is.
 - **Track through changes.** Try the tempo-change or accelerando examples!
 - **Run on your own music.** Drop in any audio file and it does the same thing.